apicollective/apibuilder-cli/README.md

 Display the current version of the CLI.

-    bin/apidoc cli version
+    bin/apibuilder cli version

 Display the latest available version of the CLI.

-    bin/apidoc cli latest
+    bin/apibuilder cli latest

 Upgrade to the latest version

-    bin/apidoc cli upgrade
+    bin/apibuilder cli upgrade

 # Environment Variables

-    PROFILE: Select a specific profile to use, read from the .apidoc configuration file
+    PROFILE: Select a specific profile to use, read from the .apibuilder configuration file

-    APIDOC_TOKEN: If specified, this is the apidoc token we use
+    APIBUILDER_TOKEN: If specified, this is the apibuilder token we use

-To setup a configuration profile, add a section to ~/.apidoc/config for each profile:
+To setup a configuration profile, add a section to ~/.apibuilder/config for each profile:

 ```
 [default]